syncfusion-content/uwp-docs/uwp/Pivot-Grid/Common/Tooltip.md

 ---
 layout: post
-title: Tooltip in UWP Pivot Grid control | Syncfusion
+title: Tooltip in UWP Pivot Grid | Syncfusion®
-description: Learn here all about Tooltip support in Syncfusion UWP Pivot Grid (SfPivotGrid) control and more.
+description: Tooltip in Syncfusion® UWP Pivot Grid control displays cell information when hovering over header or value cells, improving clarity and usability.
 platform: UWP
 control: SfPivotGrid
 documentation: ug
 ---

-# Tooltip in UWP Pivot Grid (SfPivotGrid)
+# Tooltip in UWP Pivot Grid

 The SfPivotGrid additionally displays the cell information within a tooltip when the mouse pointer is moved over header cells or value cells.